m-rbt01/calculator/solution-plan.md

             MULTIPLICATION: call multiply  with operands, set to result
             DIVISION: call divide with operands, set to result ENDCASE
-        IF result IS NOT an integer THEN
-            CALL to fixed method on result and round to 1 decimal point ENDIF
+        IF result IS NOT an integer and IS NOT error message THEN CALL to round to max
+        ENDIF
+        SET first operand to result
+        SET second operand to empty string
 SET global previous operation to DOM previous operation div SET global output to DOM output div
 SET global digits to DOM digits container
 SET global operators to DOM operators container
 SET global edit to DOM edit container

+FUNCTION round to Max
+    SET array to operation result to string, split by the decimal point IF the fractional portion of the result IS GREATER THAN the max limit THEN CALL to fixed on the result with max limit decimal points ENDIF
+ENDFUNCTION

 FUNCTION add TAKES two addends
     RETURN the sum of both addends